ionic-team/ionic-docs/src/content/guides/migration.md

 ## Changes in Package Name

 Another change in V4 is the actual package name of Ionic.
 For V4, the package name is now `@ionic/angular`.
 While you migrate an app, update the imports from `ionic-angular` to `@ionic/angular`.

+## RxJS Changes

+Some minor RxJS changes are required due to the change from RxJS v5.x to v6.
+Please see the <a href="https://github.com/ReactiveX/rxjs/blob/master/MIGRATION.md" target="_blank">RxJS Migtration Guide</a> for details.

+## Lifecycle Events

+Some of the Ionic lifecycle events are equivelent to Angular lifecycle hooks.
+For example, `ionViewDidLoad()` fills the same role as the Angular `OnInit` lifecycle hook (`ngOnInit()`).
+In such cases, use the Angular lifecycle hook.

 ## Navigation